fgardt/factorio-api-docs-diff/README.md

 ## TODO

-- add support for the runtime docs
+- update to runtime version 5 (currently only 4)